You are here

 Container-Grown Plants

 Handle container-grown plants the same way as ball and burlap plants.
 Make the planting hole at least twice the diameter of the soil ball but no deeper than its height.
 Spread the roots by gently teasing to break the circular root pattern.
-If the plant is pot bound, make three vertical cuts through the root system.
+If the plant is pot bound, make three or more vertical cuts through the root system.
 Also, cut the bottom of the root ball to remove matted roots.

 Bare-Root Plants

 Make individual planting holes for bare-root plants wide enough to spread the roots but no deeper than the original soil depth.
 To prevent settling, build a crown for fibrous-rooted plants, such as roses.
 Leave the center of the bottom portion of the planting hole higher than the edges to let the plant rest firmly.
-This mound at the bottom of the hole keeps the plant from settling and helps spread the roots in their natural position (Figure 2).
+This mound at the bottom of the hole keeps the plant from settling and helps spread roots in a natural position (Figure 2).

 A bare-root plant sits inside a hole.
 Unlike the ball and burlap plant, the bare-root plant sits atop a small mound of dirt in the bottom of the hole so that the young plant can naturally spread its roots.